‘Grey’s Anatomy’: Hey Jackson, Just Kiss Maggie And Get It Over With [Opinion]

 The midseason finale of Grey’s Anatomy was as intense as a season finale.
 The major drama was vintage Grey’s but it was the awkwardness of Jackson Avery and Maggie Pierce that had fans throwing insults at the TV.
-All season, we’ve waited for that moment where colleagues became friends, friends became brother and sister and family became lovers.
+All season, we’ve waited for that moment where colleagues became friends, friends became brother and sister, and family became lovers.
 But, it hasn’t happened yet and truthfully, we’re getting irritated.

 What’s the holdup?
 Why is Grey’s Anatomy dragging this would-be romance on longer than they should?
-I can understand the Alex Karev and Jo Wilson plot but Jackson and Maggie are taking just a little too long to unfold.
+I can understand the Alex Karev and Jo Wilson plot, but Jackson and Maggie are taking just a little too long to unfold.

 To begin with, I never thought of Jackson and Maggie as a possible couple.
 Jackson is straight to the point while Maggie is an acquired taste.
 However, that might be the reason they are perfect for each other.
-Before her death, Maggies’ mom told her to enjoy life and I guess Jackson was next on her bucket list.
-Jackson, still not understanding his place in April’s life has taken his bachelor status to a new level.
+Before her death, Maggies’ mom told her to enjoy life, and I guess Jackson was next on her bucket list.
+Jackson, still not understanding his place in April’s life, has taken his bachelor status to a new level.

 But here’s the thing about Jackson that may have drawn Maggie in, he’s a family man.
-Jackson may not have known his father but his mother still raised him on family values.
+Jackson may not have known his father, but his mother still raised him on family values.
 Look at his track record when it comes to relationships.
 He went from Stephanie Edwards to April, to losing April then stealing her away at the last possible moment during her wedding to another man.
 Talk about a hopeless romantic.

-Maggie has been a bit reserved on the relationship front, but that’s’ due to her standards.
-Now, she has the eyes for Jackson and neither she nor he has done anything about it.
+Maggie has been a bit reserved on the relationship front, but that’s due to her standards.
+Now, she has eyes for Jackson and neither she nor he has done anything about it.
 It seems each week they grow closer but yet are still so far apart.
 Maggie is old school where she may be waiting for Jackson to make the first move.
 But, in the back of Jackson’s head is his mother and Webber’s marriage.
 Since Webber is Maggie’s biological father and he’s now married to Jackson’s mother, that sort of makes them brother and sister.
 Not saying it won’t be weird but why not go for it anyway?

 “This is so creepy.” #GreysAnatomy pic.twitter.com/RtrUDx8tZb